lPen88/tesi/tesi.md

 The model, trained on a dataset containing several parameters sampled from an electrical transformer every hour over the span of two years, achieved a training loss of 0.3 and validation loss of 0.81, while a mean square error of 0.39 on the evaluation dataset.
 Training hyperparameters can be found on the model's page.

-While the model has been trained on non-relevant data, IBM offers a demo for training a model on a custom dataset.
+While the model has been trained on non-relevant data, IBM has provided a guided demo to train a model on a custom dataset.

 \[conclusion TODO\]